SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 Due to it's size (200 MB), SPARQL-Anything was not included in this repository, so, in order to run the query, one must download the server version of SPARQL-Anything themselves.

-For the validation step, the [skos-testing-tool](https://skos-play.sparna.fr/skos-testing-tool/) and  [jena shacl](https://jena.apache.org/documentation/shacl/index.html) tools have been used.
+For the validation step, the [skos-testing-tool](https://skos-play.sparna.fr/skos-testing-tool/) service and the [jena shacl](https://jena.apache.org/documentation/shacl/index.html) tool have been used.

 ### Analysis of the GLEIF Entity Legal Forms